 Teach students to keep their work areas neat and clean.
-A well-ordered environment, plus positive academic expectations, will yield effective classroom experiences for all students.
+A well-ordered environment plus positive academic expectations, will yield effective classroom experiences conducive for everyone.

 Teachers are responsible for all materials and equipment in their classrooms.
 Double emphasis should be placed on preventing willful marking and defacing of furniture and walls.
+Student devices should be labeled, stored, used properly; and teachers are to ensure technology procedures are followed regarding device and technology use.
 Students are expected to pick up all trash before leaving each class.
-This trash should be placed in the wastebaskets and not in desks or on the school grounds.
+This trash should be placed in the trash baskets and not in desks or on the school grounds.
 Classroom floors should be free of books, boxes, and other materials that do not belong on the floor.
 Students should also, stack chairs at the end of the day.
 This will allow for easy sweeping and mopping of classrooms.
 Bulletin boards should be updated monthly and relevant to the curriculum and standards.

 Laboratory equipment, displays, etc., should not be left on tables at the end of the school day.
 This equipment should be stored and locked in the storage areas.
 Teachers are requested to keep a record of all equipment or furniture moved to other classrooms.
 This will reduce the possibility of equipment being misplaced or lost.
 All students should remain seated in the classroom until properly dismissed at the end of the period by the teacher.
-Please do not allow them to congregate at your door.
+Please do not allow students to congregate at your door or in hallways.
 The manner in which the students leave the classroom has a considerable effect on their behavior in hallways and future classes.